Samyak-Bumb/Drink-Water-Notification/README.md

 # Drink-Water-Notification

  Guys, I Have Made Drink Water Notification.
-You Can See The Code and Learn From It.
+You Can See The Code and Learn From It (I Have Made a Small Code).

 Note: Run This Code In *Python* or *VS Code*.